dennislee22/dennislee22.github.io/docs/cdppvc/base.md

 # Base Cluster (Data Lake)

-The following subtopics explain the necessary steps to install and configure Cloudera Private Cloud Base cluster.
+The following subtopics explain the necessary steps to install and configure CDP PvC Base cluster.